 You can show your child how to break down big assignments or projects into smaller, more manageable tasks.
 She might then plan to do one each night.
 If she has several different assignments in one week, help her plan what to do each night.

-Older children might benefit from a homework planner so they can see when assignments are due and plan accordingly.
+Older children might benefit from a homework planner or planning app so they can see when assignments are due and get themselves organised with a plan and study reminders.

 Help your child develop a positive approach